 The study focused on the surgery and what made the surgery work better, and it wasn’t hyaluronic acid.
 It was the stem cells.

-Why not try the repair with stem cells without the surgery?
+Why not try the repair with bone marrow aspirate stem cells without the surgery first?

-In another study doctors writing in the medical journal Arthroscopy found that in 55 knees that underwent High Tibial Osteotomy (bone resurfacing or reshaping) and microfracture, those who received stem cells with hyaluronic acid had significantly better results than those who just received hyaluronic acid.6
+In another study doctors writing in the medical journal Arthroscopy (14) found that in 55 knees that underwent High Tibial Osteotomy (bone resurfacing or reshaping) and microfracture, those who received stem cells with hyaluronic acid had significantly better results than those who just received hyaluronic acid.

-- Back to the original question, why not try the repair without the surgery FIRST when research suggests stem cells have the ability to repair and reshape bone.7
+- Research in the medical journal Cartilage showed that a “one-step” surgery bone marrow aspirate stem cell treatment showed good results in helping stage IV knee osteoarthritis patients Back to the original question, why not try the repair without the surgery FIRST when research suggests stem cells have the ability to repair and reshape the bone.
+(15)

-- Other research, including our own, shows complete relief of symptoms in arthritic joints with bone marrow stem cell treatments.8 Below we will discuss three case studies from this research.
+- Other research, including our own, shows complete relief of symptoms in arthritic joints with bone marrow stem cell treatments.
+(16) Below we will discuss three case studies from this research.

-Abrasion Arthroplasty is a procedure that sounds exactly what is is – abrasions are created on the cartilage to create an injury with the hope that the body will repair not only the new injury but the deterioration of the joint as well.
+Abrasion Arthroplasty is a procedure that sounds exactly what it is – abrasions are created on the cartilage to create an injury with the hope that the body will repair not only the new injury but the deterioration of the joint as well.
 This is a surgical procedure.
-Studies have pointed out that this procedure may help alleviate symptoms but it is not curative.9
+Studies have pointed out that this procedure may help alleviate symptoms of knee pain but it is not curative.
+(17)

 Not only non-curative – may not work at all.

 Doctors at RWTH Aachen University in Germany had a problem with Arthroscopic abrasion arthroplasty.
 They are not sure it worked at all.
 To test the theory that the surgery was helpful – they examined the effusion, the swelling fluids in the knee following the surgery.